Can you think of the last time you initiated conversation at a party or asked an acquaintance to go out for coffee?

 57. Join a Club

-If you aren’t confident approaching other people in social settings, join a club that revolves around a particular interest.
+If you aren’t confident approaching other people at parties or get-togethers, join a club that revolves around a particular interest.

 This will give you a chance to interact in a small-scale setting with people who share a common interest.